jayshetti/LibraryApp_With_NamedPipe/README.md

 * Connecting to existing NamedPipe
 * Request to create the objects on servre
 * Add details to object
-* Perfoms Async Read request to get the updated notifications(Assumptions is made that client may get notfiied about addded books at any time);
+* Perfoms Async Read request to get the updated notifications(Assumptions is made that client may get notfied about addded books at any time);
 * Perfoms Sync Read to get the book details

-* The Packet is used to communicate bteween client and server, Fllowing is the structre of packet.
+* The Packet is used to communicate between client and server, Fllowing is the structre of packet.

    OpId| Name of the Book|  ID of the Book|Author of the Book